kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The `$.getScript()` loads a single JavaScript file via AJAX.
 Two things happen after it's loaded:

 1. It executes whatever code is in the JavaScript file.
-2. It gets attached to global jQuery object, meaning other jQuery functions can access it..
+2. It gets attached to global jQuery object, meaning other jQuery functions can access it.

 http://davidwalsh.name/loading-scripts-jquery